KauzClay/docs-tap/cloud-native-runtimes/about.hbs.md

 ## <a id="overview"></a> Overview

-Cloud Native Runtimes (CNRs) is enterprise supported Knative, with Carvel tools for deployment and Contour for networking.
+Cloud Native Runtimes is enterprise supported Knative, with Carvel tools for deployment and Contour for networking.
-CNRs offers everything Knative does and some extras that make it ideal for cloud-native application development.
+Cloud Native Runtimes offers everything Knative does and some extras that make it ideal for cloud-native application development.
 Cloud Native Runtimes gives developers environmental simplicity and administrators deployment control.
 It works on any Kubernetes cluster running Kubernetes v1.26 and later.

 The Cloud Native Runtimes component documentation consists of the following sections:

 - [How-to guides](how-to-guides/index.hbs.md) give you steps to solve a specific problem.
-- [Reference](reference/index.hbs.md) give you specific information, such as the CNRs Compatibility Matrix.
+- [Reference](reference/index.hbs.md) give you specific information, such as the Cloud Native Runtimes Compatibility Matrix.

-CNRs uses Knative Serving to provide:
+Cloud Native Runtimes uses Knative Serving to provide:

 - Automatic pod scaling
 - Traffic splitting by code release version